Shao-Group/aletsch-test/README.md

 # Step 4: Test on Aletsch's Pretrained Model and Compare

-Go to directory "random-forst" and run `prepare.sh` similar to the scripts in Step3, for example: `./prepare.sh sc-human 2`.
+Go to directory `random-forest` and run `prepare.sh` similar to the scripts in Step3, for example: `./prepare.sh sc-human 2`.
 Then all Aletsch's feature files will be collected in `your/path/to/random-forest/aletsch`.
 Run the following command to test and compare results of Aletsch and the other tools:

 ```
 python3 test.py
 ```

 Note that basic package `numpy`, `pandas` and `sklearn` should be installed.
+You may modify the python script tp change the pre-trained model.
 The output of `test.py` are saved in `your/path/to/random-forest/logs`.
-All logs under Ensembl annotation have been saved.
+All logs of experiments under Ensembl annotation in Aletsch's paper have been saved.